ImperialCollegeLondon/paricia/docs/quality_assurance.md

 If any deployment of Paricia is watching for new versions in the registry, the new release might trigger an automated update of such deployment.

-Additionally, Paricia repository is configured to receive automatic updagrades to packages and dependencies via `dependabot` and `pre-commit` bots.
+Additionally, the Paricia repository is configured to receive automatic upgrades to packages and dependencies via `dependabot` and `pre-commit` bots.
 Periodically, they will open pull requests with the updated versions and, if the above checks are successful, they will be automatically merged.
 While sometimes manual intervention is necessary if the updated versions do not work, this process helps to keep Paricia up to date and simplifies the work of maintainers.